unknownv2/vscode-freebsd-debugging/README.md

 Save the configuration and you should be able to start a debugging session by running your VM and then inside VS Code, press `Ctrl+Shift+D` and selecting the `Attach to FreeBSD` configuration in the top left.
 You can press `F5` or press the green arrow next to configuration list to attach to the VM.

 ## Usage
-When entering commands using the official extensions, you need to prefix the command with `-exec` but with Native Debug(ND) you do not.
+When entering commands using the official extensions, you need to prefix the command with `-exec` but with Native Debug you do not.
 You can set source line breakpoints with VS Code and you can also display the assembly code directly inside the Debug Console by entering the `display /{n}i $pc`.
 With this command you can display *`n`* instructions at each step and each breakpoint.
 For example, to display the next four instructions, including your current address, you can enter `display /4i $pc` for ND or `-exec display /4i $pc` for the official extensions in the Debug Console.

 ## Notes